W1ldPo1nter/django-queryable-properties/docs/annotations.md

 For decorator-based properties using the `annotater` decorator, it also automatically sets `filter_requires_annotation` to `True` unless another value was specified (see the following example).

-If the filter implementation shown in the (TODO: ref) chapter (which does not require the annotation and should therefore be configured accordingly) was to be retained despite annotating being implemented, the implementation could look like this using the decorator-based approach (note the `requires_annotation=False`):
+If the filter implementation shown in the [filtering chapter](filters.md) (which does not require the annotation and should therefore be configured accordingly) was to be retained despite annotating being implemented, the implementation could look like this using the decorator-based approach (note the `requires_annotation=False`):
 ```python